 Annual flowers are used primarily to brighten the landscape with abundant amounts of color.
 They are unsurpassed for adding interest to beds or borders or in pots or containers on the patio or deck.
 They may also be used for cut flowers, rock gardens, window boxes, hanging baskets, screens, temporary fillers and ground covers [text: University of Missouri Cooperative Extension].

-Flowering Annuals: Characteristics & Culture, from University of Missouri Cooperative Extension publication.
-This site includes chapters on how to define an "annual", types and special uses, starting seeds or buying plants, soil preparation, seeding outdoors, setting started plants, maintenance, insects and diseases, and uses of annuals.
+Flowering Annuals: Characteristics and Culture, University of Missouri Cooperative Extension publication.
+Offered as a free pdf download, this site includes chapters on how to define an "annual"? types and special uses, starting seeds or buying plants, soil preparation, seeding outdoors, setting started plants, maintenance, insects & diseases, and uses of annuals.

-Growing Annual Flowers, from University of Montana Cooperative Extension.
-Includes content on planning flower gardens, starting plants indoors and caring for a garden.
+Growing Annual Flowers, an 8-page PDF from University of Montana Cooperative Extension, includes content on planning flower gardens, starting plants indoors and caring for a garden.
 It also includes diagrams and table of ornamental and cultural characteristics of 73 common flowers.

 Landscape Plants Rated by Deer Resistance from Rutgers University Cooperative Extension.
 List includes both annuals and perennials that have shown resistance to deer pressure in their trials.